klausbrunner/sunce/README.md

 ## Performance

 `sunce` is designed for high throughput with constant memory usage.
 The streaming architecture handles infinite coordinate ranges and time series without memory growth.
-Performance characteristics:

-- **Position calculations:** 150K+ calculations per second (SPA algorithm)
-- **Memory usage:** constant regardless of input size
-- **Startup time:** sub-second for simple calculations

 ## Accuracy